7449/BannerLayout/README.md

 	                .setDuration(3000) //Switching speed
 	                .start();

-	If you only want to use the built-in animation can use BANNER_ANIMATION to choose
+	If you only want to use the built-in animation can use BannerAnimation to choose

 	simple：

 		   bannerLayout
 	                .initImageListResources(list) //Customize the model class
 	                .initTips()
-	                .setBannerTransformer(BannerAnimationType.CUBE_IN)
+	                .setBannerTransformer(BannerAnimation.CUBE_IN)
 	                .start();

 8.Animation collection：